-Why does a 6" piece of inked green cotton-linen, part bacteria, part cocaine, with dead president heads hold any value in exchange?
+Why does a 6" piece of inked green cotton-linen, part bacteria andcocaine, with dead presidents hold any value in exchange?
 Why have diamonds become de facto precious stones in wedding rings?
 And why do humans pay exorbitant sums of wealth to acquire works of art?
 Often taboo and misconceived topics in contemporary societies, money and value are increasingly significant topics in our charged and dynamic era of rapid consumption.

 As bedrock concepts representing faith and trust, perceptions of money and value have wildly shape-shifted around human desire and sentiment.
 While value is a linguistic and behavioral abstraction—a belief system of exchange conveying worth, trust, and social bonds—money is a notable technological artifact of civilization.
 Its roots lie within consumption/luxury, politics/war, ethics/greed, debt/control, obligation/guilt, prosperity/innovation, status/privilege, and class/wealth. (continued below…)

-Here I present a diverse array of recent historic and contemporary in/tangible objects, some long-defunct and lost to history, others still relevant and quite valuable, even technologically novel and esoteric in concept.
-By suspending each object against deep black using diffuse light isolates focus and brings attention to each item’s form, shape, and intrinsic ambiguity.
-What emerges is a compelling array of objects from civilization's tumultuous and volatile pursuit of commerce, expression of beauty, wealth preservation, and speculation on intrinsic worth.
+Presented here is a diverse array of recent historic and contemporary in/tangible objects, some long-defunct and lost to history, others still relevant and quite valuable, few even technologically novel and yet recondite.
+Their suspension against black and bathed in diffuse light isolates focus to form, shape, and nuanced ambiguity.
+A compelling array of objects emerge from civilization's volatile pursuit of desire, commerce, expression of beauty, wealth preservation, and speculation of intrinsic worth.

 Earnest thanks and recognition for the organizations and individuals that supported this project: Museum of American Finance, American Numismatic Association, Edward C. Rochette Money Museum, National Archeological Museum of Athens, George Washington’s Mount Vernon, Heritage Auctions, Glenn P.